Bifurcations and Spectral Stability of Solitary Waves in Coupled Nonlinear Schr\"odinger Equations: Introduction

-In this paper, we study bifurcations of the fundamental solitary waves detected by the Melnikov analysis of \cite{BlYa12} in \eqref{eqn:CNLS} and determine the spectral or orbital stability of the fundamental and bifurcated solitary waves under some nondegenerate conditions which are easy to verify, compared with those of \cite{CPV05,PeYa05}.
+In this paper, we study pitchfork bifurcations of the fundamental solitary waves detected by the Melnikov analysis of \cite{BlYa12} in \eqref{eqn:CNLS} and determine the spectral and/or orbital stability of the fundamental and bifurcated solitary waves under some nondegenerate conditions which are easy to verify, compared with those of \cite{CPV05,PeYa05}.
+Here the terminology ``pitchfork bifurcation'' is used with caution: a pair of homoclinic solutions to \eqref{eqn:UV}, which correspond to the same family of solitary waves of the form \eqref{eqn:soliton} in \eqref{eqn:CNLS}, are born at the bifurcation point.
 Our main tool to determine their spectral stability is the Evans function technique as in \cite{LiPr00} but more careful treatments are required.
 The Hamiltonian-Krein index theory is also used as in \cite{PeYa05}.
-For the reader's convenience, in our setting, the Melnikov analysis is briefly reviewed in Appendix~A and the Hamiltonian-Krein index theory and Evans function technique in Appendix~B. We apply our theory to the particular nonlinearity case of \eqref{eqn:cubic} and determine the spectral or orbital stability of the fundamental and bifurcated solitary waves for almost all parameter values.
+We apply our theory to the particular nonlinearity case of \eqref{eqn:cubic}: pitchfork bifurcations of the fundamental solitary waves are detected and the spectral or orbital stability of the fundamental and bifurcated solitary waves are determined for almost all parameter values.
 In particular, the nondegenerate conditions for bifurcations and spectral stability are given explicitly.
 The theoretical results are also demonstrated with numerical computations obtained by the computer tool \texttt{AUTO} \cite{DO12}.

-The outline of this paper is as follows: In Section~2, we use the Melnikov analysis for \eqref{eqn:UV} and detect bifurcations of the fundamental solitary waves in \eqref{eqn:CNLS}.
-In Section~3, we apply the Hamiltonian-Krein index theory and Evans function technique and determine the spectral or orbital stability of the fundamental and bifurcated solitary waves.
-In Section~4, we illustrate our theory for the particular nonlinearity \eqref{eqn:cubic}.
+The outline of this paper is as follows: In Section~2, we state our assumptions and main results on pitchfork bifurcations of the fundamental solitary waves in \eqref{eqn:CNLS}.
+In Section~3, we use the Melnikov analysis of \cite{BlYa12} for \eqref{eqn:UV} and prove the main result on pitchfork bifurcations.
+For the reader's convenience, in our setting, the Melnikov analysis is briefly reviewed.
+In Section~4, we present the Hamiltonian-Krein index theory and Evans function technique in appropriate forms.
+Applying these approaches, we prove the main results on the stability of the fundamental and bifurcated solitary waves in Sections~5 and 6, respectively.
+Finally, we illustrate our theory for the particular nonlinearity \eqref{eqn:cubic} along with some numerical computations in Section~7.